pchuck/monome-teletype/README.md

 * triggers 5-8 are clock divided deterministic gates (/1, /2, /3, /4)
 * crow outputs 1-4 are generative envelopes influenced by the clock rate
 * patch notes
+  * clock is internally generated
+  * (optional) external clock to in 1 and set last fader on grid to 0
   * teletype cv outputs 1/2/3 to v/oct inputs of chainsaw
   * teletype cv outputs 5/6 to chainsaw detune and wave inputs
   * crow outputs 1/2 to vca 1/2 level controls